 River-roads of Bangkok

 Once you’ve landed in Bangkok to kick off your trip, our VIP transport will be on hand to whisk you through customs.
 It’s then straight to your hotel, the stunning riverside Peninsula.
 Take it as slow as you’d like on your first night in the capital; we recommend sitting outside at the River Bar and sipping a cocktail for a relaxed start to your trip, but from then on the city is yours to explore.
 Whichever you choose, the next day it’s all go.
-Soak in the sights, sounds and smells that make up Bangkok in all its vibrancy as your guide takes you through the streets and shops as well as some more off-the-beaten track activities.
-Cut passed the traffic by chartering a canal boat to the Grand Palace and Erewan Shrine or ride a tuk-tuk through the Khlong communities of Bangkok Noi.Read more
+Soak in the sights, sounds and smells that make up Bangkok in all its vibrancy as your guide takes you through the streets and shops as well as some more off-the-beaten-track activities.
+Cut past the traffic by chartering a canal boat to the Grand Palace and Erawan Shrine or ride a tuk-tuk through the Khlong communities of Bangkok Noi.Read more

 Hone your haggling in the floating markets

 Spend the next day roaming around the city at your leisure or relaxing in your hotel, but in the evening you’re in for a treat.
-We’ll take you out on a night stroll across the Bangkok, visiting the night markets and snacking on delicacies.
+We’ll take you out on a guided night stroll across Bangkok, visiting the night markets and snacking on delicacies.
 Be sure not to fill up on fried grasshoppers (but you’ve got to try at least one) as you’ll be having dinner at one of the city’s signature restaurants before you wind up in Patpong, the legendary red-light district, to end your evening.
 Rest well, because the next morning you’re off to the floating market of Tha Kha to try your hand at haggling for some bargains and to sample some more Thai food.
 Trust us, you’ll want to try everything.
 Later, board a traditional longtail boat to cruise through the palm plantations and visit Talad Rom Hoob, the train station doubling as a market and in the evening we’ll transfer you to the airport for the next stage in your trip.